 The school is completely opposed to bullying and will not tolerate it.
 The school actively promotes positive relationships between all members of the school community.
 Pupils are encouraged to report any form of bullying which is dealt with promptly and sensitively and in line with school policy.
 We are proud to have a group of anti-bullying ambassadors.
 These are pupil volunteers who have been trained to assist other pupils and provide a ‘link’ between staff and pupils in any matter relating to bullying.

 Pupil attendance is closely monitored as there is a link between educational attainment and pupil attendance.
 Form Teachers monitor attendance and liaise with parents when required.
 Rewards are distributed to acknowledge good attendance.

 All staff have received Child Protection Training.
 The school shall refer any concerns about the well-being of its pupils to the Social Services Department to protect pupils in its care and to comply with the Department of Education (NI) regulations.
-Pupils may speak to the Designated Teachers for Child Protection, Mrs Dunn or Mrs Sayers, or the Deputy Designated Teachers, Ms Doherty or Mrs McKenna
+Pupils may speak to the Designated Teachers for Child Protection, Mrs Sayers, or the Deputy Designated Teachers, Ms Doherty or Mrs McKenna

 To further support our pupils, the Department of Education currently provide a counsellor on each campus.
 Pupils who require this service may self-refer or speak to any member of staff who can arrange counselling sessions.

 Pupils are encouraged to take on leadership roles in school.
 Each form class votes for a ‘Form Captain and ‘Deputy Form Captain.’
 Pupils also have the opportunity to become Junior Prefect in Year 10 and Senior Prefect in Year 14 as well as selection as captain on one of our many sports teams.